sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - natural-language-methods/1600 - summarizer.md

         "id": "summarizer",
         /* field ID containing the source snippet */ "source_id": "_source_rent_topic_paragraphs",
-        /* instructions for GPT-3 for extracting data from source snippet */ "instructions": "list the rents, how often the rent must be paid, and when the rent is due", /* the field IDs GPT-3 must apply to the extracted data */ "fields": [
+        /* instructions for the LLM for extracting data from source snippet */ "instructions": "list the rents, how often the rent must be paid, and when the rent is due", /* the field IDs the LLM must apply to the extracted data */ "fields": [
           "rent_in_dollars",
           "payment_time_period",